deehzee/ml-bookmarks/README.md

 Bookmarks for free (some are on medium - nonfree) machine learning resources on the web.
 This is not exhaustive by any means.
-This is mainly for what I am currently reading/following (or planning to do in near future) But we can create a maintain a separate bigger list in future.
+This is mainly for what I am currently reading/following (or planning to do in near future).
-But it's already getting out of hand!

 ## Courses